 If however you don’t want to wait a few weeks to get a moist and tasty fruit cake then you need to try this pumpkin fruit cake.
 I came across this recipe on a packet of Sunbeam mixed fruit that I had in the pantry and decided to give it a try (see the original recipe here).

 We still have one of our butternut pumpkins from our autumn harvest so I thought this would be great opportunity to try using it in a sweet pumpkin recipe.
 The only modification that I made to the recipe was to change the shape of the baking tin.
 The original recipe suggested using a 20cm round tin but I wanted to be able to cut it up into small slices so I chose the rectangular slice tin instead.
-As a result the fruit cake is not quite as high as it could be but I really don’t think that it matters – as long as it tastes good I say 😉
+As a result the fruit cake is not quite as high but it does cook quicker!

 - 500g of mixed fruit